ProgrammingHero1/B12-A08-Hero-Apps/readme.md

 - Create a custom error page for invalid routes.

-- Show a loading animation during:
+- Show a loading animation during: `Challenge Part`

   - Page navigation.
   - Search operation.

 - Show a Relevant Not Found message app not found in app details section.